Manuel Antonio National Park

 Piedras blancas National Park

-There are four protected areas surrounding the Golfo Dulce, which is an inlet (or bay) in southern Costa Rica that leads to the Pacific Ocean.
+There are four protected areas surrounding Golfo Dulce, an inlet (or bay) in southern Costa Rica that leads to the Pacific Ocean.
 Together, the parks preserve secondary forest and primary (old-growth) forest from logging and agriculture.
-Piedras Blancas is one of these and the giant trees that live within its boundaries are part of a stunning display of ancient rainforest that used to cover all of Central America.
+Piedras Blancas is one of these, and the giant trees that live within its boundaries are part of a stunning display of ancient rainforest that once covered all of Central America.

 Kapok Tree Ceiba, Piedras Blancas National Park, Costa Rica